gligneul/eggroll/README.md

 }
 ```

-Finally, we can use the `eggroll.Client` struct to interact with the contract.
+Off-chain, you can use the `eggroll.DevClient` struct to interact with the contract.
+The example below reads the command line's first argument to use as input.
-`client.SendBytes` sends the input to the blockchain.
+The `client.SendInputBytes` function sends this input to the blockchain.
-`client.WaitFor` reads the rollups node, waiting until it processes the given input.
+The `client.WaitFor` reads the rollups node, waiting until it processes the given input.
-Once the input is ready, the code can retrieve the result from the contract.
+Once the node processes the input, the code prints the result from the contract.

 <!---
-cat ./examples/template/dapp_test.go
+cat ./examples/template/client/main.go
 -->
 ```
+func main() {
+	input := os.Args[1]
-	client := eggroll.NewClient()
+	ctx := context.Background()

-	if err := client.SendBytes(ctx, []byte("eggroll")); err != nil {
-		log.Fatalf("failed to send input: %v", err)
+	client, _ := eggroll.NewDevClient()
+	inputIndex, _ := client.SendInputBytes(ctx, []byte(input))
+	result, _ := client.WaitFor(ctx, inputIndex)
+	fmt.Println(string(result.Result))
 }

-	result, err := client.WaitFor(ctx, 0)
-	if err != nil {
-		log.Fatalf("failed to wait for input: %v", err)
-	}

-	if string(result.Result) != "eggroll" {
-		log.Fatalf("wrong result: %v", string(result.Result))
-	}
 ```

+To run this example or start your project, check out the [template repository](https://github.com/gligneul/eggroll-template/).
+For more examples, check the examples directory in this repo.